thomas-melville/myNotes/General/Career_Development/microservices/plural_sight_course.md

 very hard to retrofit greenfield patterns event sourcing and CQRS

+## Make microservices resilient

+### Why

+distributed architecture.
+more moving parts.
+any one of them could fail.
+the network is unreliable!
+fault tolerance is required.
+avoid cascading failures.
+avoid exhausting resource pools.

+#### Types of failures

+hardware.
+infrastructure.
+communication layer.
+dependencies.
+one of your own microservices.

+### Patterns and approach

+#### Timeouts

+every call to an external resource should have a timeout set timeout exception is thrown after timeout is exceeded instead of waiting forever for external resource to respond reduces chances of cascading failures do not rely on default value, the timeout value has to be just right! can be used with retries

+##### advantages

+avoid waiting forever
+threads aren't locked up
+allows you to handle the failure degrade / default / bomb out back to user depends on the criticality of the external resources func

+still a risk!
+Multiple threads can be blocked on timeout, next pattern will help with that

+#### Circuit Breakers

+used with the timeout pattern. when over usage is detected break the circuit. an object which wraps calls. monitors calls for failures. trip after reaching threshold. returns an error without making the call. no longer waiting for timeouts. thresholds can be different per exception from call. reset after x number of tries. test the water with a few calls before closing the circuit. the number of calls before retrying is the reset parameter. you decide what to do when the circuit is open. use for all synchronous calls always report, monitor and log

+hystrix is mentioned as a recommended library thepollyproject.org is a .NET library

+#### Retry

+ideal for transient faults

+* momentary loss of connection
+* temporary unavailability of service
+* timeouts when service is busy
+* service throttles accepted requests

+allows faults to self correct

+Retry strategies

+* retry
+* retry after delay
+* cancel

+Log and monitor!!!!

+they all can be used together!
+3pps that handle all them

+#### Bulkhead

+High level design pattern when architecting your service. how do you contain and handle a failure.
+Separate failed components from the rest of the system. ensure degraded functionality.

+How?

+* Separate by criticality
+* isolated microservices
+* isolated databases
+* redundancy using load balancers
+* circuit breakers
+* Rejecting calls using load shedding

+#### approaches

+design for failures
+embrace failures
+fail fast
+degrade or default functionality

 ## Questions

 * When it's consumed by multiple consumers how does the message broker know to take it off the queue?